Blog > What are Convenience Fees? The Pros and Cons for Merchants

 Pros of convenience fees:

 Choosing to implement a convenience fee can enable merchants to add new, more convenient ways for their customers to pay.
 For example, they could add the option to pay over the phone or online.
-And the more convenient it is to purchase, the more likely it is that a customer will pay, which could increase sales volume and boost a merchant’s bottom line.
+The more convenient it is to purchase, the more likely it is that a customer will pay, which could increase sales volume and boost a merchant’s bottom line.

 These days, most customers expect easy payment options.
 We’re used to online payments, mobile payments, even contactless payments.
 So if a convenience fee gives your business the ability to offer these more streamlined payment experiences, they can add legitimacy to your business and satisfy customer expectations.